Double expansion in Norway.

-DigiPlex invests with two new green data centres in Oslo
+DigiPlex invests NOK 600 million to meet international demand with two new green data centres in Oslo.

 DigiPlex has broken ground on the construction of two new data centres near Oslo, Norway.
 The two centres will have a combined facility size of 8,500 m² and represent an investment of NOK 600 million.
 The centers are set to be operational in just 12 months, before the end of 2020.